rhysbrettbowen/G-closure/README.md

 ## array functions ##

+### .sort(function): G ###

+function takes two elements and returns -1,0,1 - same as native Array sort

+### .reverse(): G ###

+same as native Array reverse

 ### .each(function, opt_handler): G ###

 accepts a function to run on each element in the array.
 The function takes three arguments.
 The value, the index and the array.
 You can pass in an optional handler to be the "this" in the array. returns the G object

 ### .filter(function, opt_handler): G ###

 the function can take three arguments, the value, the index and the array and should return true or false.
-An optional handler can be passed in to act as this. a new G object containing only the values returning true will be returned
+An optional handler can be passed in to act as this. a new G object containing only the values returning true will be returned.

+You can also pass in ":odd",":even",":first" or ":last" to get those elements

 ### .map(function, opt_handler): G ###